-We look forward to welcoming visitors back onto our Edinburgh food & drink walking tours by the summer.
+We look forward to welcoming visitors back onto our Edinburgh food & drink walking tours from the 10 June 2021.

-We will continue to offer private tours for people who would feel more comfortable to explore the cuisine of the city with their own local guide.
+From 10th June we will also offer private tours for people who would feel more comfortable to explore the cuisine of the city with their own local guide.

 But our daily tours are a great way of meeting fellow travellers and swapping stories on your time or plans in Scotland.

 Whichever type of tour you decide to take we look forward to showing you what this great city has to offer.

 For full details on the Scottish Govt. levels please click here

 For further information on how we plan to run the Edinburgh food tours to ensure your health and safety please click on “We’re Good to Go” logo below.